NCAS-CMS/cf-python/docs/source/introduction.rst

 	  Scripts written for version 2.x but running under version 3.x should either work as expected, or provide informative error messages on the new API usage.
-However, it is advised that the outputs of older scripts be checked when running with Python 3 versions of the cf library.
+However, it is advised that the outputs of older scripts are checked when running with Python 3 versions of the cf library.

 	  For version 2.x documentation, see the :ref:`older releases